Confronting Grand Challenges in Environmental Fluid Mechanics: Ocean transport and pollution

-{Preventing and significantly reducing} marine pollution of all kinds, including marine debris and nutrient pollution, might be described by the pdf of the tracer to monitor and periodically assess the decrease of oil pollution in the world oceans.
+Preventing and significantly reducing marine pollution of all kinds (SDG \# 14.1), including marine debris and nutrient pollution, could be described by the PDF of these tracers.
+Thus, all sea contamination hazard mapping could solely be based on the study of the relevant PDF and its parameters.
+Monitoring with PDF parameters or derived quantities, such as the $H$ index from ensemble simulations, could be used as the basic method for periodically assessing the degree of pollution in the world oceans.